 Criminals meet over the darknet, which is an overlay network that remains anonymous, and has its own communication protocols and access rights.
 Content and discussions carried over the darknet don’t appear in online searches and can’t be indexed, even though they are stored over the common world wide web.

 It is on this darknet that hackers and organized criminal organizations actively work, discuss, prepare, and plot the next attack and identify new vulnerabilities.
 These criminals collaborate on a massive scale and use the latest technologies to develop the next-generation of sophisticated malware that is hard to detect or stop.

 From the days of first virus creation to today’s malware the attack landscape has changed a lot.
 The malware itself now includes a collection of infectious software: viruses, worms, Trojan horses, ransomware, spyware, keyloggers (secretly record every keystroke on a file), scareware, rootkit, and many more.

-The things these malware unleash are as scary as their names.
-Starting from, hijacking or altering computing functions and monitoring users, to deleting, encrypting, or stealing data, these software are capable of large scale damage.
+The things these malwares unleash are as scary as their names.
+Starting from, hijacking or altering computing functions and monitoring users, to deleting, encrypting, or stealing data, these softwares are capable of large scale damage.